julchia/pypipe-preprocessing-tool/README.md

 ## In progess:

 - Unit tests
-- Run bash commands
+- Build package
-- Documentation for main objects
+- Cli commands
 - Write a real readme 😅

 ## About the project